cognitive-engineering-lab/argus/book/src/trait-debugging-101.md

   <source alt="Bottom-Up Argus view" src="assets/axum-hello-server/bottom-up-start.mp4" type="video/mp4" />
 </video>

-The above demonstrates that Argus identifies `bool: Future` as a root cause of the overall failure in addition to the second failure: `LoginAttempt: FromRequestParts<_, _>`.
+The above demonstrates that Argus identifies `Res: IntoResponse` as a root cause of the overall failure in addition to the second failure: `LoginAttempt: FromRequestParts<_, _>`.
 The note icon in the Bottom-Up view indicates that the two failures must be resolved together if you want to us the function as a handler.

 <video controls>
   <source alt="Fix Future and IntoResponse" src="assets/axum-hello-server/async-fix-response.mp4" type="video/mp4" />